Welcome to the Geography Department

 - Don’t just get them fictional books – get some non-fiction in!
 Start with “horrible Geography” and work your way up to “prisoners of geography – maps that explain the world” – I’ve included a link to a book list for more ideas.

-- Have a map on a wall somewhere – just check it is up to date (eg. Has South Sudan on)
+- Have a map on a wall somewhere – just check it is up to date (eg. Has Eswatini on)

 In Key Stage 3 we are constantly developing our curriculum to make it dynamic and relevant to the students we teach.
 We investigate many diverse topics to inspire and engage students with the world at their doorstep and internationally.
 Students will follow an enquiry-based curriculum that aims to develop a range of skills including map skills, field work, investigative and critical literacy, collaboration, independence and data analysis.